jai-x/hues/README.md

 The source code for this software is licensed under the MIT license.
 See `LICENSE.txt` file in this repo for more information.

-The file `hues.Game.Tests/Resources/Tracks/sample.mp3` is copyright of Kevin MacLeod and is licensed under the Creative Commons Attribution License 4.0.
+The following files are copyright of Kevin MacLeod and licensed under the Creative Commons Attribution License 4.0.
+- `hues.Game.Tests/Resources/Tracks/sample.mp3`

-The font `PetMe64` and its derivative files found in `hues.Game/Resources/Fonts/PetMe64` are licensed under the Kreative Software Relay Fonts Free Use License.
+The font `PetMe64` and its derivative files are licensed under the Kreative Software Relay Fonts Free Use License.
 See `hues.Game/Resources/Fonts/PetMe64/PetMe64License.txt` for more information.
+- `hues.Game/Resources/Fonts/PetMe64`

+The font `Silver` and its derivative files are copyright of Poppy Works and licensed under the Creative Commons Attribution 4.0 International license.
+- `hues.Game/Resources/Fonts/Silver`

-The following files are copyright of The 0x40 Hues Team:
+The Respacks `DefaultsHQ` and `DefaultImages` are copyright of The 0x40 Hues Team and are used for testing purposes.
 - `hues.Game.Tests/Resources/Respacks/DefaultImages.zip`
 - `hues.Game.Tests/Resources/Respacks/DefaultsHQ.zip`